Technical report: Graph Neural Networks go Grammatical: Spectral response of

 \begin{thm} For any continuous filter $\Omega$ in the spectral domain of the normalised Laplacian, there exists a matrix in $\ML{\cur L_3}$ such that its spectral response approximate $\Omega$. \end{thm} \begin{proof} The spectrum of the normalised Laplacian is included in $\intervalleff 0 2$, which is compact.
 Thanks to Stone-Weierstra\ss \ theorem, any continuous function can be approximated by a polynomial function.
 We just have to ensure the existence of a matrix in $\ML{\cur L_3}$ such that its spectral response is a polynomial function.

 For $k \dans \N$, the spectral response of $L^k$ is $\lambda ^k$ since we have

 From Lemma \ref{lem: laplacian from adjacency}, $\ML{\cur L_3}$ can compute $L$, and thus it can compute $L^k$ for any $k\dans \N$.
-Since $\ML{\cur L_3}$ can produce all the matrices with a monome spectral response and since the function that gives the spectral response to a given matrix is linear, $\ML{\cur L_3}$ can produce any matrices with a polynomial spectral response. \end{proof} As said before, G$^2$N$^2$ inherits all the theorems presented in this section related to $\ML{\cur L_3}$.
-The next section aims to answer 4 main questions through experimental evaluation of G$^2$N$^2$:
+Since $\ML{\cur L_3}$ can produce all the matrices with a monome spectral response and since the function that gives the spectral response to a given matrix is linear, $\ML{\cur L_3}$ can produce any matrices with a polynomial spectral response. \end{proof}